Skip to contents

 plot(fit_RoBMA_est, parameter = "mu", prior = TRUE, xlim = c(-1, 1))

 If we visualize the effect size from the model specified for testing, we notice a few more things.
-The function plots the model-averaged estimates across all models by default (here model-averaged across models assuming the absence of the effect).
-The arrows stand for the probability of a spike, here, at the value 0.
-The secondary y-axis (right) shows the probability of the value 0 decreased from .50, to 0.03 (also obtainable from the “Robust Bayesian Meta-Analysis” field in the summary.RoBMA() function).
-Furthermore, the continuous prior distributions for the effect size under the alternative hypothesis is truncated to only the positive numbers, as specified when fitting the models.
+The function plots the model-averaged estimates across all models by default, including models assuming the absence of the effect.
+The arrows represents the probability of a spike, here, at the value 0.
+The secondary y-axis (right) shows the probability of the value 0 decreased from 0.50, to 0.03 (also obtainable from the “Robust Bayesian Meta-Analysis” field in the summary.RoBMA() function).
+Furthermore, the continuous prior distributions for the effect size under the alternative hypothesis are truncated to only positive values, reflecting the assumption that the effect size cannot be negative.

 plot(fit_RoBMA_test, parameter = "mu", prior = TRUE, xlim = c(-.5, 1))